 Mark: I began practicing with everyday tools and objects (cell phones, keys, pencils, etc.) coupled with the basic routines I had learned in karate school and kept my focus on attacking the soft targets on the human body (eyes, nose, throat, and groin).
 This basic routine increased my confidence, although I’m not too fond of the idea of conflict.

 I know my muscle memory will kick in if I am ever afraid and need to defend myself.

 AAAT: Why do you think physical fitness and self-defense are crucial for introverts?

 Mark: Essentially, quietude and introversion should not be a weakness.
 If you remain civil and pleasant to all you meet, no one should attempt to harm you.

 However, we know that people are lurking about to prey on easy targets in the real world.
 Introverts tend to walk in peace.
 In a domineering world, peace is seen as a weakness.

 Roman general Vegetius said, “If you want peace, prepare for war.”

 AAAT: How can your physical fitness and self-defense journey assist other introverts?

-AAAT: Do you think fitness and self-defense help introverts protect their superpower as intellectuals?
+AAAT: Do fitness and self-defense help introverts protect their superpower as intellectuals?

 Mark: Certainly.
 You don’t know until you become an adult that intellectualism is an ideal trait everyone desires.
 No one wants to be seen as ignorant and unaware.
 Who doesn’t want to be smart?
 You see it with celebrities.
 Reportedly, there was talk of Kim Kardashian going to law school.
 And singer Ciara graduated from a three-day business course at Harvard University.
 It was only three days, but she bragged about attending Harvard University.